Seppli11/ZHAW-Summary/summaries/24FS/CCP2/13_Operation.md

 #### Add a new Property

 1. DB: Add the new property
-2. DB: Preset value (NULL, default value, computed)
+2. DB: Pre-set value (NULL, default value, computed)
 3. Code: Read from and write to the new property

 #### Change a Property (Name, Type, Format, ...)